 Parakletos Word Study in theWord is a post about a study I am doing for Discipleship, and this post has images of how I am using theWord Free Bible Software program to do the study.
 Parakletos Word Study in theWord is for an appendix in this book I am writing.
+Parakletos is the Greek word for Comforter.

 How I do the study: (1) I searched for the English word in the KJV for “Comforter”.
 (2) I then clicked into the Bibleview window (center pane) and press a simple “s” (not control s nor alt s).
 That brings up the Strong’s numebrs and I find “comforter” in a verse.
 The Greek Strong’s number is G3870.
 (3)